 Formal education in my country is “free”.
 It’s not quite free as we pay for it with a relatively high taxes, but it’s free in a way where anyone could be attending any school regardless of their income or social status.
 All of the university lectures are also public and free to attend by anyone from the streets.
 That usually doesn’t happen, but it’s still an option for someone that is willing to listen and learn something new.

 The main problem that I see with the modern formal education is in that they are trying to compact the ever growing knowledge into chunks that you should memorize and repeat when asked, which keeps you busy so your parents are able to work.
 They treat your brain as a hard drive for dumping facts, while in reality it is a self-programmable high performance CPU with infinite potential that is preserving data rather poorly.
-In case you are wondering, this wordy description means that your brain is far far away from the dumping ground of facts, but it excels at making abstract connections and general never seen before type of problem solving.
+It excels, however, at making abstract connections and general never seen before type of problem solving.

 As Richard Hamming put it in his excellent You and Your Research talk: